-&lt;sup>v A household is said to be in extreme housing need if its housing falls below at least one of the adequacy, affordability or suitability standards and the household would have to spend 50% or more of its total beforetax income to pay the median rent of alternative local housing that meets all three housing standards.
+iv A household is said to be in extreme housing need if its housing falls below at least one of the adequacy, affordability or suitability standards and the household would have to spend 50% or more of its total beforetax income to pay the median rent of alternative local housing that meets all three housing standards.

-vi See the regional CVRD housing needs report methodology section for detailed assumptions behind cost of new development.
+[∨] See the regional CVRD housing needs report methodology section for detailed assumptions behind cost of new development.

-vii See the regional CVRD housing needs report methodology section for detailed assumptions behind expenses.
+vi See the regional CVRD housing needs report methodology section for detailed assumptions behind expenses.